PatchXR/documentation/source/Blocks/Audio/wavefolder_generated.rst

 **Description**

-A wave shaper that looks for values out of [1 or -1] and mirrors the excess in the opposite direction.
+A wave shaper that looks for values out of the [-1 and 1] range and mirrors the excess back into the [-1 and 1] range.

 **Inputs, output and other parts**

-*s_IN*
+*Signal input* (stream input) Signal to be folded.

 *body*